 - Channel – Select the channel to be recorded

-- Pick from the available Capture channels for IP feeds.
+- Pick from the available Capture channels for IP streams.
 IP Capture is an add-on feature that requires a license.

-- Feed – Select a feed or input source from the drop-down list.
+- Source – Select a feed source from the drop-down list.

 - Remaining – This is the amount of time left in the Record Duration you set (see “File Information” section, below.)
 If you Pause the recording, the Remaining time will continue to count down to the original stop time.

 - Actions – When you click the red dot to begin recording, a different set of controls will appear:

 - Stop Recording – Stops the recording process immediately and resets Recording and Remaining timers to zero.